Consider this: millions and millions of companies try to stand out among their competitors – very few of them actually succeed.

 Remember that you’re doing so much more than identifying a product – you’re identifying your company’s values and ideals.

-This step in the process is almost always handled incorrectly, which leads to unsatisfying results.
-Finding a target audience for which to build your brand identity toward is not a chore, requiring research that turns people into numbers.
+This step is usually handled incorrectly, which leads to unsatisfying results.
+Finding a target audience is not a chore and the research shouldn’t turn people into numbers.

-In fact, when you truly discover the right group, it will have been through a true understanding of key concepts, such as your company’s vision, values and unique traits.
+In fact, when you discover the right group, it will have been through an understanding of key concepts, such as your company’s vision, values and unique traits.

 Furthermore, understanding your audience allows you to create a brand persona which has flair, excitement and other positive attributes that will cater to your target market.